Saadiq-Byte/Saadiq-Byte/README.md

 - 👯 I’m looking to collaborate on Project
 - 🤔 I’m looking for help with landing an Intership
 - 📫 How to reach me: Badejosodiq11@gmail.com
-- 😄 Pronouns: Mr Byte
+- 😄 Pronouns: Simply call me SB
 - ⚡ Fun fact: I am Great Dancer